tesla/book-tycho/en/01-introduction/01-chapter1.md

     </project>

-To summarize, we now have two folders for a total of three pom files organized as follows: TO FILL
+To summarize, we now have two sub-folders for a total of three pom files organized as follows: TO FILL

 From there on, the addition of a bundle (or any other element) simply